neilg63/dynamic-token/README.md

 - **encoded token**: OHR5a09wdXM7TWFnbmEtODk3MG10bDAwLDAwcjRfXzExa2JxOGloMnJfdXd6MjU2M2o4LjAwazk=

 ## Comparison with other authentication systems
+- **Static tokens** Many microservices use a single static token.
+While this may ward off anonymous users, they can be easily inetercepted by analysing network requests sent from the browser to the backend.

-- **Access key and client secrets** These are best suited to Web services open to a diverse range of consumers on different platforms.
-While cryptic, the credentials are exposed directly in the header, payload or query string credentials need to be checked against a local database.
+- **Access key and client secrets** These are best suited to Web services open to a wide range of consumers on different platforms.
+The credentials are exposed directly in the header, payload or query string credentials.
+Access tokens may need to be checked against a local database.
-- Others, such as *OAuth 2.0*, require a handshake, where the static API key identfies the client, but issue a temporary access token for subsequent requests.
-This access token may be valid for an extended user session or only long enough to let the client send a second request to fetch the required data.
+- In *OAuth 2.0*, the client initially presents its static API key to the authorization server to initiate the authentication process.
+After successful authentication, the authorization server issues an access token to the client.
+This access token serves as a credential that the client can use to access protected resources on behalf of the user.
-- By contrats, dynamic tokens can grant restrict access to a select group of clients without expensive database requests.
-They are ideal for applications that you control, but can grant additional permissions from the optional UUID.
+- By contrast, dynamic tokens can restrict access to a select group of clients with non-reusable tokens without the need for a handshake.
+If user-specific authentication is required, embedded UUIDs can be used for a second database-driven authorisation step.

+### Obfuscation rather than one-way encyrption
+As base-64 encoding is very common, it would be possible to decode a dynamic token and through brute force guess which parts may be API token, possibly by comparing two dynamic  tokens a a few seconds apart.
+However, potential hackers would still need to guess how to decode the timestamp and identify random control characters.

+Here a token is generated at one second intervals:

 ### Customisation Options